fosskers/credit/README.md

 10. sinkuu: 24
 ```

+> **💡 Tip:** You can pass multiple repos at once to the `repo` command.
+The
+> results will be aggregated, which can give a good view of contributions across
+> an organization.

 ### JSON Output

 You can also output the raw results as `--json`, which could then be piped to